 You ever drive down an unfamiliar road, explore too far in a video game, or come across a group of hostile ninjas, and think to yourself, "this probably wasn't the way to go"?

 I have!
 Except it wasn't in any of those previous situations.
 It was the second day of moving into my freshman year dorm, realizing that I didn't want to pursue medicine.
 To specify, the second day of moving into the pre-med side of the STEM dorm building.

 I remember it like it was four years ago.

-My biggest worries were that I never really knew how those passions could turn into a career (aside from being an educational YouTuber, which is the ultimate goal).
+My biggest worries were that I never really knew how those passions could turn into a career.
 It wasn't until I learned about the world of Informatics that I realized there were several ways to apply creativity and design into the work that I do for other people.
 Through that, I started my new game of life with a dream to max out my design skill trees, defeat the dragon, and save Princes- t-that's for a different story, ignore that, my bad.

 Oh, yeah...
 I should also talk about stuff other than work.
 Hmmmm...
-I'm a coffee addict, I love bouldering, avatar: the last airbender, the legend of korra, and japanese funk.
-Big fan of Tatsuro Yamashita right now.
+I love bouldering, sim racing, formula 1, and listening to old japanese funk.
+Big fan of Tatsuro Yamashita.

 and thank yous.